 WHAT SHOULD YOU DO IF THE UNWANTED CALLS CONCERN A DEBT THAT YOU DISCHARGED IN A BANKRUPTCY?

 For approximately twenty years, Mr. Petersen has represented consumers who discharged their debts in bankruptcy but who still receive calls from the original creditor or a debt collector attempting to collect the discharged debt.
 Often, the “ruse” consists of endless calls soliciting the borrower to “modify” their mortgage even after the borrower surrendered the home in bankruptcy and, sometimes, even after the foreclosure sale.
 Unfortunately, the “Discharge of Debtor” has limited “teeth” and judges’ confidence in their power to award substantial sanctions against companies who willfully violate their discharge orders vary widely.
-In bankruptcy discharge violation cases, it is often necessary to prosecute actions in both bankruptcy court and the federal trial court in order to assure that the credit reports are properly updated, the bills stop, and the consumer is properly compensated for the unwelcome telephone calls.
+When creditors or debt collectors robo call the debtor’s cell phone after the court discharged the debtor’s accounts, the creditor often violates the TCPA and other non-bankruptcy laws in addition to the bankruptcy discharge.
+In these cases, it is often necessary to prosecute actions in both bankruptcy court and the federal trial court in order to assure that the credit reports are properly updated, the bills stop, and the consumer is properly compensated for the unwelcome telephone calls.

-ARE YOU RECEIVING CALLS ABOUT A DEBT THAT YOU BELIEVE IS TIME BARRED?
+ARE YOU RECEIVING CALLS ABOUT A DEBT THAT YOU BELIEVE IS TIME-BARRED BY THE STATUTE OF LIMITATIONS?

 The statute of limitations is the period of time that the creditor or debt collector in allowed in which to file a complaint without it becoming “too old” (time barred) if they sue to collect it.